dvlab-research/SDSD/README.md

 We use PSNR and SSIM as the metrics for evaluation.

-For the evaluation on indoor subset of SDSD, you should write the location of checkpoint in ``pretrain_model_G" of options/test/test_in_sdsd.yml use the following command line:
+For the evaluation on indoor subset of SDSD, you should write the location of checkpoint in "pretrain_model_G" of options/test/test_in_sdsd.yml use the following command line:
 ```
 python quantitative_test.py -opt options/test/test_in_sdsd.yml
 ```

-For the evaluation on outdoor subset of SDSD, you should write the location of checkpoint in ``pretrain_model_G" of options/test/test_out_sdsd.yml use the following command line:
+For the evaluation on outdoor subset of SDSD, you should write the location of checkpoint in "pretrain_model_G" of options/test/test_out_sdsd.yml use the following command line:
 ```
 python quantitative_test.py -opt options/test/test_out_sdsd.yml
 ```

-For the evaluation on SMID, you should write the location of checkpoint in ``pretrain_model_G" of options/test/test_smid.yml use the following command line:
+For the evaluation on SMID, you should write the location of checkpoint in "pretrain_model_G" of options/test/test_smid.yml use the following command line:
 ```
 python quantitative_test.py -opt options/test/test_smid.yml